hernanosaurus/portfolio.2025/README.md

 ## Customizing for Your Own Use

 Want to use this as a template?
 Go for it!
+Feel free to fork this repo and make it your own.
+Just please give credit where it's due — link back to this repo and don't claim the original work as yours.
 Here's what you'll want to update:

 ### 1. Update Your Info

 Edit `app/components/sections/Hero.tsx`:

 - Change the name, title, and bio
 - Update social links (GitHub, LinkedIn, email)

 ### 2. Add Your Projects

 Edit `app/data/projects.ts`:

 - Add/remove projects
 - Include project names, descriptions, tech stacks, and links
 - Projects with links appear in "Featured Projects"